 - A. Department of Public Safety - 1) A member assigned to Field Training Officer (FTO) duty shall receive a pay differential of seven and one-half percent (7.5%) of the member's regular hourly rate for each hour worked in that capacity. - 2) A member assigned by the supervisor to Officer-In-Charge (OIC) duty shall receive a pay differential of five percent (5%) of the member's regular hourly rate for each hour worked in that capacity.
-This differential shall apply only to members when supervising other members of equal or higher rank, or to State Troopers supervising Court Services Officers. - 3) A member shall receive a pay differential of 3.75% of the member's regular hourly rate when assigned supervisiory functions over non-members for a duration of thirty (30) days or more and shall be considered an OIC. - 4) Differentials in #2 and #3 above can not be compounded. - B. Department of Transportation and Public Facilities - 1) A member assigned to FTO duty shall receive a pay differential of seven and one-half percent (7.5%) of the member's regular hourly rate for each hour worked in that capacity. - 2) A member assigned to Watch Commander (WC) duty shall receive a pay differential of five percent (5%) of the member's regular hourly rate for each hour worked in that capacity - C. When a Department of Public Safety member is simultaneously assigned to FTO and OIC duties, and when a Department of Transportation and Public Facilities member is simultaneously assigned to FTO and AWC duties, the member shall receive a pay differential of ten percent (10%) of the member's regular hourly rate for each hour worked in those capacities.
+This differential shall apply only to members when supervising other members of equal or higher rank, or to State Troopers supervising Court Services Officers. - 3) A member shall receive a pay differential of 3.75% of the member's regular hourly rate when assigned supervisiory functions over nonmembers for a duration of thirty (30) days or more and shall be considered an OIC.

-D. Nothing in this section precludes eligibility for other premium pay.
+- 4) Differentials in #2 and #3 above can not be compounded. - B. When a Department of Public Safety member is simultaneously assigned to FTO and OIC duties, the member shall receive a pay differential of ten percent (10%) of the member's regular hourly rate for each hour worked in those capacities. - D. Nothing in this section precludes eligibility for other premium pay.